 - whether the dog is looking directly at something (including you!).

 An important factor is the carriage of the tail.
 How high is the tail?
-(See section below on breed differences.)
+(See the section below on breed differences.)
 Other important factors are whether the tail is wagging fast or slow and whether it is stiff or loose.
 These things can mean the difference between an eager greeting and an oncoming attack.
 We can never assume that a wagging tail means a dog is friendly.

 The Direction of the Wag